 The ride up was truly spectacular.
 There were stunning views of Hong Kong International Airport, the South China Sea and the jungle-clad slopes of the North Lantau Country Park.
 Check out the 50-second panoramic video below:

 Ngong Ping Village and the Tian Tan Buddha

-After the thrilling 25-minute cable car ride, visitors disembark at the Ngong Ping themed village.
+Visitors disembark at the Ngong Ping themed village.
 The village is packed with shops and restaurants, including several notable Chinese handicraft stores.
 At the other end of the village is the entrance to two historic attractions: the Po Lin Monastery and the majestic Tian Tan Buddha – the world’s largest seated outdoor bronze Buddha.
 The monastery, Hong Kong’s largest and more than a century old, is absolutely worth a visit.
 If your knees are still quivering after the cable car ride, I suggest climbing the 268 steps to the Tian Tan Buddha.

-Getting to Ngong Ping 360
+How to get to Ngong Ping 360 cable car

-Getting to the Ngong Ping 360 cable car terminal from central Hong Kong is easy – simply take the frequent 30-minute train (MTR) service from Hong Kong Station and disembark at Tung Chung.
+Getting to the Ngong Ping 360 cable car terminal from central Hong Kong is easy.
+Take the frequent 30-minute train (MTR) service from Hong Kong Station and disembark at Tung Chung.
 The cable car terminal is a two-minute walk from the train station.
 From Ngong Ping, you can opt to return to the Tung Chung terminal or you can take the bus to the Tai O fishing village (a quaint village built on stilts in the western corner of Lantau Island) or the Mui Wo village on Lantau Island’s eastern coast for a wonderful seafood meal.
 There’s a regular ferry service from Mui Wo which will take you back to Hong Kong.